Zilliqa/ZRC/zrcs/zrc-6.md

 3. ZRC-6 is designed for remote state read ([`x <- & c.f`](https://scilla.readthedocs.io/en/latest/scilla-in-depth.html?#remote-fetches)) such that logic to get data from a ZRC-6 contract is straightforward.
 ZRC-6 exposes immutable parameters via mutable fields and includes only transitions that mutate the state of the contract.

+4. ZRC-6 is designed for failure.
+Therefore token transfers, minting, and burning are pausable.

-4. ZRC-6 features a single transition for token transfer with destination validation.
+5. ZRC-6 features a single transition for token transfer with destination validation.
 The transition can be called by a token owner, a spender, or an operator.
 ZRC-6 prevents transferring tokens to the zero address or the address of a ZRC-6 contract.

-5. ZRC-6 features pausable token transfers, minting, and burning because it is designed for failure.

 6. ZRC-6 features batch operations for minting and token transfers such that only a single transaction is required.